Meditation for February 24th

 Being Okay

-For some of us who grew up in total chaos and in constant fear being just okay is very foreign.
-After working hard on our own spiritual progress we get to a place of serenity and stability.
-We find life easier to live, problems easier to solve and we become more balanced rather than agents of chaos.
+For some of us who grew up in chaos and in constant fear, being just okay is very foreign.
+After working hard on our own spiritual progress, we reach a place of serenity and stability.
+We find life easier to live, problems easier to solve, and we become more balanced rather than agents of chaos.
+I know I miss the feeling of almost dying more than drugs and alcohol.

 Don’t ever let being okay stop you from reaching for drama & chaos.
-If pain is the cornerstone of spiritual growth, then we need to cause ourselves more pain so we can grow even more.
+If pain is the cornerstone of spiritual growth, and there is no pain being caused by natural causes, then we need to cause ourselves more pain so we can grow even more.
+Remember, if you aren’t growing, you’re going.
+Comfort allows us to forget what pain drove us into the arms of spirituality in the first place.

 We do this by nitpicking our parents’ shortcomings.
-While some people’s dads beat them or left them, cry that your dad wasn’t as emotional as you like.
+While some people’s dads beat them or left them, they cry that their dad wasn’t as emotional as they would have liked.
 Blame all your recent mistakes on that.
-This a great way to explain dropping out of school, losing a job, being dumped or why you annoy everyone.
+This is a great way to explain dropping out of school, losing a job, being dumped, or why you annoy everyone.
+If you have nothing to blame our mistakes on, then the world will know it’s us.
+They will know we are the problem.
+We can’t let people think we are just naturally flawed, so we will have to share our trauma with everyone as often as we can.

 Focus on others who are ruining your experience.
-If someone is slightly different in his or her outlook in life, claim you don’t feel safe with that person around.
+If someone is slightly different in their outlook on life, claim you don’t feel safe around that person.
 Be offended easily.
-Confront if in a crowded situation or make that person the subject of discussion and start a witch hunt with your allies.
-Being offended is a sure fire way to keep your spiritual awakening to flower wider.
+Confront them in a crowded situation, or make that person the subject of discussion and start a witch hunt with your allies.
+Being offended is a sure-fire way to keep your spiritual awakening from flowering wider.

 Prayer